These are the best lightweight laptops you can buy in 2021

 Buying a new laptop is always hard, but it’s not for lack of choice.
 There are lots of fantastic laptops out there, and choosing one can be tricky.
 There are different form factors, sizes, processors, and many more factors to consider.
 But one factor that tends to be pretty important when choosing a laptop is its weight.
 Laptops are meant to be portable, and carrying a heavy device in your backpack gets uncomfortable very quickly.
 Some of us want something truly portable, and we’re here to help you find it.
 We’ve rounded up some of the best lightweight laptops you can buy right now.

-All the laptops on this list are running Windows, and of course, they’re all going to support Windows 11 when that releases later this year.
+All the laptops on this list are either shipping with Windows 11 or can get the upgrade for free, so you don’t have to worry about that.
 If Windows isn’t your thing, you can also check out our list of the best Macs, as well as the best Chromebooks.
-Windows is generally the operating system that can work for well for anyone though, so all the options on this list are great.
+Windows is generally the operating system that can work well for anyone though, so all the options on this list are great.

 Navigate this article

 - Best overall: Samsung Galaxy Book Pro

 - Best budget laptop: HP Pavilion Aero 13

 - Best gaming laptop: ASUS ROG Flow X13

 - Best for business: Lenovo ThinkPad X1 Titanium Yoga

 - Best mainstream business laptop: HP EliteBook 840 Aero

 - Best tablet: Surface Pro 8

 Best overall: Samsung Galaxy Book Pro